Skip to content

 Complete Privacy

 BrailleKit works entirely offline.
-No text, documents, or personal data ever leave your device.
-All processing happens locally with no network access required.
+No text, documents, or personal data ever leave your device — all processing happens locally.

 Built for Accessibility